For award recipients

 - How do you think ARIA has or will shape your future career and education path?

 - If applicable, please thank the donor who funded your Award.
-Your report will be sent to your donor in appreciation of their contribution.
+Your report will be sent to your donor in appreciation of her / his contribution.

 - Posters/displays may be a maximum of 42 inches wide (3.5 feet) and 48 inches tall (4 feet).